Facebook Pages Scraper avatar

 FAQ

 Why are some fields like past_events[*].timestamp null?
-Facebook's anonymous bundle does not ship every field for every record.
+Facebook's bundle does not ship every field for every record.
 We fill what FB serves; missing fields are omitted entirely from the output to keep records clean.
-To collect the missing fields you would need an authenticated session β€” out of scope for this Actor.
+Authenticated mode can expose more data when your account is allowed to view it, but it still cannot create fields Facebook does not send.

 Can I provide just a page handle without the full URL?
 Yes.
 Use the Page handles or IDs input field for bare handles (copperkettleyqr) or numeric IDs (100064027242849).